 On Monday, we loaded a 20′ container with what was left of our material possessions after selling what we could on Craigslist and dropping the rest off at Goodwill.
-Today is the day of the big relocation and we are waiting in the Miami airport because our flight to Point-à-Pitre returned to Miami after taking off because of unspecified mechanical troubles.
+Today is the day of the big relocation and we are waiting in the airport because our flight to Point-à-Pitre returned to Miami after taking off because of unspecified mechanical troubles.
 So, as we sit here drinking double vodka orange juices, a flood of fears and unanswered questions engulf my brain. . . things that any normal person would want to know when he or she is about to embark on a journey of a lifetime to a foreign land.
 For example, will I find a doctor to do my Botox at a decent price?
 How will I survive without Amazon Prime?
 Will there be freshly roasted coffee beans available within a 20 km radius or will I never again be able to achieve the perfect crema?
 Will Rex, the soon-to-be island dingo, relieve himself in the neighbors’ yards and hurt our chances of a decent social life?
-All of this stress and mental strain have necessitated the utransformation of our very own pooch from just an eating and pooping machine into a true hero and productive citizen of the community.
+All of this stress and mental strain have necessitated the transformation of our mutt from just an eating and pooping machine into a true hero and productive citizen of the community.
 Rex is now an officially registered and trained Emotional Support Animal.
 The psychological issues he alleviates is beyond words and I am…for possibly the first time…speechless.